caocmai/Drinking-Fountains-API/README.md

 ```

 ## GET a Specific Amenity of a Specific Drinking Fountain
-To get all a specific nearby that particular driking fountain
+To get all a specific nearby amenity for that particular drinking fountain
-send a GET request that has the specific id of the fountain and the specific id of the amenity.<br><br>
+send a `GET` request that has the specific id of the fountain and the specific id of the amenity.<br><br>
-The format: `localhost:4040/api/fountain/<id>/amenity/`<br>
+The format: `localhost:4040/api/fountain/<fountainiID>/amenity/<amenityID>`<br>
 An example: `localhost:4040/api/fountain/5e60bfb6ace9583018558ae3/amenity/5e61dd6d45f07e49a952c70f`<br><br>
 The data will look like the following:
 ```json